cjimti/imti/content/post/2018-08-11-kubernetes-port-forwarding.md

 curl http://elasticsearch:9200
 ```

-[kubefwd] gives each Service forward it's own IP address, allowing multiple services to use the same port just as they may in the cluster.
+[kubefwd] gives each Service forward its own IP address, allowing multiple services to use the same port just as they may in the cluster.
 You might have a few services responding to port 80 or 8080 or have multiple databases like `db-customer:3306` and `db-auth:3306`.

 ## Install [kubefwd]